May 6, 2023

 This year's 10-hour race will be exploring some of the best areas of the Aska trail system with a great paddle down the Tocca River.
-The 24-hour race will be visiting the Amicalola Falls State Park which include the best mountain bike trails at Bull Mountain and then working their way back to Blue Ridge.
-All teams will be bused to a secret location to then work their way back to town and finishing at the Downtown Pavillion.
 Teams will be exploring the mountains, rivers, lakes, trails, and beautiful woods surrounding Blue Ridge, Georgia.
-All races are for solo, 2-, 3-, or 4-person teams, coed or open (same-sex).
+Divisions include solo, 2-, 3-, or 4-person teams, coed or open (same-sex).

 2022 Race Pricing